 White shoes are, in general, trickier when it comes to removing stains from them.
 If they’re made out of leather, you can use a bit of pure white toothpaste to buff the stain out.
 Mix the toothpaste with mild dish soap and lukewarm water and dip the shoes carefully until the stain is removed.
 Wipe any excess solution off the shoes when you’re done and make sure you dry them out properly!

-Learning how to clean your basketball shoes is a crucial piece of knowledge every beginner player should have.
+Learning How To Clean Your Basketball Shoes Like A Pro is a crucial piece of knowledge every beginner player should have.
 Shoes are sacred in the game of ball and taking good care of them is vital for their long-term durability and performance.
 Cleaning your shoes on a monthly basis is a good practice.
 That combined with wearing them on indoor courts only will help you prolong their life even more.
 If you feel like there are some bad odors building up inside, you can use a deodorizer or wash and dry the insoles of the shoes separately.